jxsvoboda/sycek/README.md

  * definition of struct/union shadows a wider-scope struct/union definition
  * definition of struct/union in non-global scope
  * definition of struct/union inside another struct/union definition
+ * definition of struct/union inside parameter list will not be visible outside of function declaration/definition

 Intermediate Representation
 ---------------------------